Hannah's House 119

-Girls Club is mentoring groups comprised of girls from all throughout Stark County.
+Girls Club is mentoring groups comprised of girls from all throughout Stark and Carroll County.
 Our Girls Club groups meet once a week on Tuesday during the day at Carrollton schools and Tuesday evening at Beacon Academy in Canton.
 Beacon Academy and Stark High School has partnered with our organization and we mentor their students Wednesday during school hours.
-Girls are often referred to us from the Stark County Juvenile Court and partnering agencies in the county.
+Girls are often referred to us from the Stark County Juvenile Court, school counselors and partnering agencies in the county.

 1 TO 1 MENTORING

 We offer one to one mentoring to those youth who may not be ready to be in a group setting.
 Spending one on one time with our young people is so vital to establishing relationships and connections that will be remembered throughout their lifetime.